 Her first book on Princely education in early modern Britain was published by Cambridge University Press in 2015.
-It shows how humanist education transformed political and religious culture by contributing to the growth of royal power and significant opposition to it in Tudor and Stuart Britain.
+It shows how liberal education transformed the political and religious culture of England and Scotland.
+Humanist schooling facilitated the growth of royal power but humanists also contributed to strident critiques of monarchical government in Tudor and Stuart Britain.
 Dr. Pollnitz’s research for this project was supported by fellowships from Trinity College, Cambridge and the Folger Shakespeare Library in Washington, DC.
-Princely education won the 2016 Royal Historical Society’s Whitfield Prize.
+In 2016 Princely Education won the Royal Historical Society’s Whitfield Prize.

 Dr. Pollnitz is committed to facilitating undergraduate research.
 She welcomes inquiries from students who wish to undertake summer or semester-long independent research projects, history honors theses, and Mellon Mays or Rice Undergraduate Scholars Program theses.
 In the past, she has advised undergraduate student research on topics including: radical religion and early modern print; the decline of witchcraft trials; Tudors on film; architecture and the invention of tradition in Georgian England; attitudes towards suicide in early modern Britain; European travel-writing on the Ottoman Empire; Jesuit political thought; Italian recipe books and the Renaissance spice trade; the representation of indigenous Americans in European travel-writing; and on rhetorical manuals for New World preachers.
 Her advisees have secured funding to undertake research at archives and rarebook libraries in the United States and in Europe.
 In addition, her 300 and 400 level classes require a research paper.

-- Princely education in early modern Britain (Cambridge: Cambridge University Press, 2015).
+Princely Education in Early Modern Britain (Cambridge: Cambridge University Press, 2015).

-- “Translation,” In Oxford Bibliographies in Renaissance and Reformation, ed.
+“Old Words and the New World: Liberal Education and the Franciscans in New Spain, 1536-1601,” Transactions of the Royal Historical Society, 27 (December 2017): 123–52.
+“Translation,” In Oxford Bibliographies in Renaissance and Reformation, ed.
 Margaret King (New York: Oxford University Press, 2015), http://www.oxfordbibliographies.com.

-- “Religion and Translation in the Court of Henry VIII: Princess Mary, Katherine Parr and the Paraphrases of Erasmus,” in Mary Tudor: Old and New Perspectives, eds Susan Doran and Thomas S. Freeman (New York: Palgrave, 2011), pp. 119-33,
+“Religion and Translation in the Court of Henry VIII: Princess Mary, Katherine Parr and the Paraphrases of Erasmus,” in Mary Tudor: Old and New Perspectives, eds.
+Susan Doran and Thomas S. Freeman (New York: Palgrave, 2011), pp. 119-33.

-- “Christian Women or Sovereign Queens?
-Representing the Schooling of Mary I and Elizabeth I,” Tudor Queenship: The Reigns of Mary and Elizabeth, eds Anna Whitelock and Alice Hunt (New York: Palgrave, 2010), pp. 127-44.
+“Christian Women or Sovereign Queens?
+Representing the Schooling of Mary I and Elizabeth I,” Tudor Queenship: The Reigns of Mary and Elizabeth, eds.
+Anna Whitelock and Alice Hunt (New York: Palgrave, 2010), pp. 127-44.

 “Humanism and Court Culture in the Education of Tudor Royal Children,” in Tudor Court Culture, eds Tom Betteridge and Anna Riehl (Selingrove PA: Susquehanna University Press, 2010), pp. 12-38.